Last updated on November 5, 2022

 The blued steel hands are lever set.
 Bluing steel is a process that tempers the steel and creates a protective oxidised coating that helps to prevent watch hands from rusting.
 First, the steel hands are cleaned and polished.
 Next, the hands are heated, over a bed of brass filings, to a high temperature.
 The layer of brass filings is used to maintain a stable temperature exchange.
 The steel changes colour from gold to brown and then purple before it settles to blue.

 It’s a really tempting watch, which would certainly tick the Thomas Russell & Son box on my wish list.
 So why didn’t I buy this watch?
-Two reasons, one I’m uncertain about the age of the watch and second, I only collect complete Swiss and English watches.
+Two reasons, one I’m uncertain about the age of the watch and second, I only collect complete Swiss made and English watches.
 There are no hallmarks on the case to indicate the date, although the serial number suggests it was probably pre-World War 1.
 That said, dating from the case is a notoriously difficult and unreliable method.

-The case itself, as nice as it looks, is an American brand and therefore doesn’t really meet my Swiss and English requirement.
+The case itself, as nice as it looks, is an American brand and therefore doesn’t really meet my Swiss and English requirements.
 I also prefer really simple watches, in both modern and antique pieces.
 The repeater is an interesting complication, but would be something of a novelty to me, not a necessity.
 It is a really nice antique pocket watch, which I really enjoyed researching, but I am going to leave this particular piece for another lucky collector.